dannyvankooten/www.dannyvankooten.com/_posts/2019-03-18-stepping-down-fathom-maintainer.md

 I am a little sad to leave Fathom behind but juggling its responsibilities with being a newbie dad and running [Mailchimp for WordPress](https://www.mc4wp.com/) while also wanting to spend less time behind a computer proved way harder than anticipated.

-At the same time, I'm happy that Fathom is in good hands with Paul and Jack and am stoked to see [our (now their) plans](https://trello.com/b/x2aBwH2J/fathom-roadmap) further unfold over the next few months.
+At the same time, I'm stoked to see [their plans](https://trello.com/b/x2aBwH2J/fathom-roadmap) unfold over the next few months.
+I'm confident they will take good care of what we managed to build over the past year.

-Wrapping up, if you are not yet using Fathom to track your website's statistics, now's a great time to give it a test drive: [usefathom.com](https://usefathom.com/)